 …when runners would pray on the start-up line, or at the finish, the BBC commentators maintained a baffled silence…The American commentators were able to explain it all to viewers, putting the athletes – and their incredible stories – in to perspective.
 The runner Lopez Lomong…was a Somalian refugee saved by Catholic missionaries and taken to America.
 So if he looked as if he was giving thanks, this is why.
 When Mo Farah prayed after winning, the BBC commentators pretended it wasn’t happening.

 Among Britain’s trendy Chattering Classes, including media folk, it is impossible to discern those who detest and scorn religion from people who are just blankly ignorant about it altogether.
 It is simply not discussed “in decent company,” period.
-I wonder if, over a polite chatterati supper in London, it would be a bigger faux pas to raise the issue of faith (in any but the most condescending sense) or just to shift onto one cheek and break wind; the reactions would be about the same.

 Not that it matters, really, what percentage of British chatterati hate religion, versus those who know nothing about it, versus others intimidated into silence.
 It means that faith is now as homosexuality used to be, “the love that dare not speak its name.”
 And over time, since it shall not be discussed, fewer people will bother to learn about what still affects most of the world’s population in one religion or another.